jkutner/jkutner.github.com/_posts/2019-03-28-using-corretto-adopt-graal-zulu-on-heroku.md

 ## Using Zulu

-[Zulu](https://www.azul.com/downloads/zulu/) is 100% free and open source distribution of OpenJDK from [Azul Systems](https://www.azul.com/).
-It's a great choice for an alternative JVM on Heroku because it's officially supported.
-You can use Zulu by adding a `system.properties` file to your app with the following contents:
+[Zulu](https://www.azul.com/downloads/zulu/) is a 100% free and open source distribution of OpenJDK from [Azul Systems](https://www.azul.com/).
+It's a great choice as an alternative JVM on Heroku because it's officially supported.
+You can use Zulu by creating a `system.properties` file in the root of your app with the following contents:

 ```
 java.runtime.version=zulu-1.8.0_202
 ```

 Add this file to Git, and run `git push heroku master` as described in the [Heroku guide to getting started with Java](https://devcenter.heroku.com/articles/getting-started-with-java).
-Run the following command to confirm that it worked:
+Then run the following command to confirm that it worked:

 ```
 $ heroku run java -version